GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/02-channel-list-header.md

 * `title`: The text to show when you're connected to the Internet.
 * `currentUser`: The state of the current user, for displaying the `Avatar`.
 * `isNetworkAvailable`: Whether we should show the title or the `NetworkLoadingView`.
-* `action`: Customizable composable function parameter that overrides the trailing action.
+* `leadingContent`: Customizable composable function parameter that overrides the leading action.
 This allows you to either:
+    * override the default behavior but keep the UI by overriding `onAvatarClick`,
+    * or override both the UI and behavior by changing the `leadingContent` parameter from the default to your own.

+* `trailingContent`: Customizable composable function parameter that overrides the trailing action.
+This allows you to either:
     * override the default behavior but keep the UI by overriding `onHeaderActionClick`,
-    * or override both the UI and behavior by changing the `action` parameter from the default to your own.
+    * or override both the UI and behavior by changing the `trailingContent` parameter from the default to your own.

 Here's an example of customizing the UI of the header: